Page Updated: 25-Jun-2020 at 12:40

 It is also important that you reach out and stay connected with families and friends over this period of uncertainty.
 So please don’t hesitate to get in contact.

 We will continue to share on this web page any further information we come across.

 Stay safe but stay connected.

-Easy Read Guides & Advice about the Coronavirus
+Easy Read Guides & Advice on Coronavirus

 Click on each image to read more…

 Easy read posters – free to print or share online.
 Use them on their own or in combinations to get the message across: https://www.keepsafe.org.uk/posters